benshine/prettykitty/README.md

 ### Stuff I'd like to do to consider this complete:

-- write my own version of $.get
 - position the lightboxed photo in the center of the viewport
-- write my own versions of the es6 polyfill functions for Array.prototype.find and Object.assign
 - transitions between photos
 - ability to set a different gallery
 - concatenate all the js files together so I don't have to worry about load order
 - display of loading and error states
 - make it look decent on small screens
 - jshint
+- write my own versions of the es6 polyfill functions for Array.prototype.find and Object.assign

 ### Stuff I'm deliberately not going to do, for now: